ng-Classic/ng-classic/aio/content/guide/i18n-optional-overview.md

 # Optional Internationalization practices

 The following optional topics help you manually configure the internationalization settings of your application.
-The optional practices are meant for advanced or custom Angular Classicapplications.
+The optional practices are meant for advanced or custom Angular Classic applications.

 ## Prerequisites